Where to Live in Pittsburgh: A Guide for Healthcare and University Professionals

 Bloomfield

-With a more eclectic vibe, Bloomfield draws those who want something different in a neighborhood.
+Bloomfield draws those who want something different in a neighborhood.
 Called "Little Italy," it reflects a deep cultural heritage in its restaurants, bakeries, and Italian markets.
 Over time, it grew into a mixed community of long-time residents, young professionals, and families.

 Get closer to a different side of Pittsburgh.
 Live in Bloomfield.